getcwd(3c) could be more useful

 As all the standards I can find suggest that passing the first argument as NULL is undefined.
 As such, I believe that would allow us to ignore the 'EINVAL shall be returned when size is 0' clause (since presumably that only pertains to defined behavior).

-Updated by Jason King over 5 years ago
+Updated by Jason King almost 9 years ago

 Not exactly -- all that does is malloc a buffer of 'size' and tries to use that.
 If 'size' wasn't large enough, it still fails and you have to call it again with increasingly larger values until it succeeds or returns some other error (which makes it of questionable utility IMO).